Blen-E/Blen-E.github.io/_portfolio/flashlight.md

 ---

 ## Key Contributions
-- Designed and Assembled PCB using KiCAD
+- Designed and assembled PCB using KiCAD
 - Implemented color mixing function
 - Used Git for version control and collaboration of PCB